topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
+This generates a firmware image and uses the **FWDN** tool to flash the generated image to the VCP-G.
-Once the code is successfully flashed and executed, the gas sensor continuously monitors the surrounding air quality.
-When gas is detected (sensor output is LOW), a message indicating gas detection is printed to the serial monitor; otherwise, it reports clean air.
+After the code is successfully flashed and executed, the gas sensor continuously monitors the surrounding air quality.
+When gas is detected (sensor output is LOW), a message indicating gas detection is displayed on the serial monitor; otherwise, it reports clean air.
 This confirms that the VCP-G is correctly reading digital input from the gas sensor.

-**NOTE**: If you need to change the GPIO pin used for the gas sensor, refer to the configuration section inside the source code.
+**Note**: To change the GPIO pin used for the gas sensor, refer to the configuration section inside the source code.
 Most gas sensor modules include a small adjustment screw (potentiometer) for sensitivity control.
 If the sensor does not respond reliably, try adjusting this screw to fine-tune the gas detection threshold.
 </br></br></br>

 ## 7.4 Capacitive Touch Sensor
 ---
 This example demonstrates how the VCP-G board interfaces with a capacitive touch sensor and controls an LED on a breadboard.
 The capacitive touch sensor detects physical contact from a finger by sensing changes in capacitance.
 When a touch is detected, the sensor outputs a digital HIGH signal to the VCP-G, which in turn turns on an LED.
 This example confirms that the touch input is correctly recognized and that the GPIO output responds accordingly.
-The touch detection status is also printed to the serial monitor.
+The touch detection status is also displayed on the serial monitor.
 </br></br>

 ### 7.4.1 Hardware Requirements